Australia inch towards Ashes test win with England 116-5 chasing 268

-NOTTINGHAM, England : England were reeling at 116-5 at stumps on day four of the women's Ashes test on Sunday chasing a target of 268, giving Australia the upper hand going into the final day of the one-off match at Trent Bridge.
+NOTTINGHAM, England: England were reeling at 116-5 at stumps on day four of the women's Ashes test on Sunday (Jun 25) chasing a target of 268, giving Australia the upper hand going into the final day of the one-off match at Trent Bridge.

 After Australia's middle order collapsed in their second innings, England's opening pair began the chase with a solid 55-run partnership.